5l1v3r1/gather_contacts_parser/README.md

 # gather_contacts_parser
-Parses output from GatherContacts BurpSuite plugin into a CSV Format
+Parses output from [GatherContacts.jar](https://github.com/clr2of8/GatherContacts) [BurpSuite](https://portswigger.net/burp) plugin into a CSV Format
 ## ABOUT
-The [GatherContacts.jar](https://github.com/clr2of8/GatherContacts) format is like so,
+The GatherContacts.jar format is like so,
 ```
 xxx?.linkedin.com first middle?.? last description
 ```